Non-abelian topology of nodal-line rings in $\mathcal{P}\mathcal{T}$-symmetric systems: Braiding of the monopole charge

 \subsection{Overview}

-We have encountered in Sec.~\ref{sec:linking-overview} an ambiguity in the definition of the monopole charge of NL-rings, namely that it may depend on the choice of the inscribed disc $\mathcal{D}^2$ (cf.~Fig.~\ref{fig:two-discs}).
+\nopagebreak \TB{In this section we present another application of the geometric description of the non-Abelian band topology.
+Recall that} we have encountered in Sec.~\ref{sec:linking-overview} an ambiguity in the definition of the monopole charge of NL-rings, namely that it may depend on the choice of the inscribed disc $\mathcal{D}^2$ (cf.~Fig.~\ref{fig:two-discs}).
 Another ambiguity emerged in Sec.~~\ref{sec:2+1-monopole}, where the monopole charge of a {blue} NL-ring ${\textrm{L}_0^1}$ flipped sign when another {blue} NL was swept in front of it [cf.~Fig.~\ref{fig:braiding}(a,c)].

 Here, we argue that the encountered non-uniqueness of the monopole charge emanates from a non-trivial action induced by the Berry phase (corresponding to the first homotopy group, ``$\pi_1$'', cf.~Sec.~\ref{NLs-first-homotopy}) on the monopole charge (corresponding to the second homotopy group, ``$\pi_2$'', cf.~Sec.~\ref{NLs-second-homotopy}).
 This phenomenon implies that a monopole charge can be ``braided'' non-trivially around NLs, or more precisely, that the ability of two NL-rings to annihilate may depend on the trajectory used to bring them together.
-We emphasize that this property arises \emph{in addition} to the path-dependent ability of NLs themselves to annihilate, found by Ref.~\cite{Wu:2018b} and mentioned in Sec.~\ref{sec:nonuniqueness} of this work.
+We emphasize that this property arises \emph{in addition} to the path-dependent ability of NLs themselves to annihilate, found by Ref.~\cite{Wu:2018b} and \TB{reviewed} in Sec.~\ref{sec:nonuniqueness} of this work.
 The noncommutative behavior of the monopole charge of NL-rings discussed here has not been previously reported.
 From a mathematical perspective, it is similar to the non-trivial braiding of hedgehog defects around vortex lines, known to arise in uniaxial nematics~\cite{Volovik:1977}.